Skip to main content

 Elective Courses

-We are offering CS electives next semester:
+We are offering the following CS electives next semester:

 • CS 390 Computer Science Colloquium (1 unit)

-Instructor: Dr. Ravi
+Instructor: Dr. Ravikumar

 • CS 391 Computing Professions (1 unit)